 Engage all relevant stakeholders (especially patients and patients’ representatives, caregivers, clinicians, counsellors, regulators, etc.) to design end-user optimised interventions.

 Engage with national public health authorities and regulators to ensure a robust development pathway and further uptake of the intervention.

+Present a thorough health-economic assessment and real-world data analysis to enhance sustainability and scalability of novel interventions.

 The participation of start-ups, micro, small and medium-sized enterprises (SMEs) is encouraged with the aim of strengthening their scientific and technological foundations, enhancing their innovation potential, and exploring possibilities for commercial exploitation.